IBM Cloud Docs

 3. Click the instance name of the backup vault where you want to change your password.

 4. On the Overview page, you can see your Portal Password.
-Click the Pencil icon to modify the password.
+Click the Edit icon Edit icon to modify the password.

 5. Enter the new password in the Password field.